Crisostomo Javelli: Themes

 Javelli's surviving writings are mostly philosophical.
 All the genres typical of a Dominican inquisitor are absent from his oeuvre.
 He wrote no biblical commentary, no handbook of inquisitorial procedure and no hagiography.
 He was a Thomist and an Aristotelian.

 Only four of Javelli's works were pieces written for a particular occasion.
 His first published work was a prologue (prologus) and index (reportorium) to a 1519 edition of Burchard of Mount Sion's Descriptio Terre Sancte.
 That same year he was drawn into the controversy over the immortality of the soul when Pietro Pomponazzi invited him to contribute "solutions" (solutiones) to Pomponazzi's objections to the soul's immortality.
-Javelli's response as well as the authors' exchange of letters was publish as part of Pomponazzi's Defensorium.
+Javelli's response as well as the authors' exchange of letters was published as part of Pomponazzi's Defensorium.
 Javelli's involvement was required to get the work published.
 In 1533, Javelli wrote his Tractatus de animae humane indeficientia at the request of Alessandro del Caccia.
 Published in 1536, it is a history of the controversy and a more refined restatement of his own position in favour of the soul's immortality against Pomponazzi.
 Javelli's fourth occasional piece, his defence of Henry VIII's divorce, was never published.

 The majority of Javelli's works were philosophical in nature.
 The early works, perhaps all written around 1520 only to be revised for publication later, are dedicated to a student named Crescentius.
 The first work of this type is his Compendium logicae, a textbook of logic in eleven tracts "remarkable for the clarity and orderliness of its exposition".
 This was followed by a series of summaries (epitomata) on the nonlogical works of Aristotle, entitled Preclarissimum epitoma super totam naturalem philosophiam et metaphysicam Aristotelis.
 It comprised eleven volumes published in 1531.
 In 1534, Javelli published three separate commentaries on Aristotle in the quaestiones format.
 In 1536, he published three more summaries of works by Aristotle.

 In 1536, Javelli published two summaries of Plato's moral and political philosophy in a single volume.
 He defends Plato against Aristotle's criticisms and declares him superior in moral and political matters.
 He is heavily reliant on Marsilio Ficino's interpretations of Plato.
 In 1538–1540, he published three works (the first in two volumes) on Christian philosophy, demonstrating its superiority to the ancient Greek.